datastructures-js/datastructures-js/README.md

     console.log(e.message); // node n33 not found
 }
 ```
-**.addBefore(element, newElement)** add a new element before an existing element, throws exception if element is not found in the list
+**.addBefore(value, newValue)** add a node with newValue before an existing value's node, throws exception if value doesnt exist.
 ```javascript
 dList.addBefore('n4', 'n3');
 ```
-**.find(element)** returns the element's read-only node object or null if not found, the read-only node object contains three functions:
+**.find(value)** returns a read-only node object or null if value not found, the read-only node object contains three functions:

 * .getNext() returns the next read-only node object or null if it's the last node.
 * .getPrev() returns the previous read-only node object or null if it's the first node.